 One of the goals of telepresence is to provide a "being there" experience.
 One of the aspects of the human vision system is to perform chromatic adaptation based on the ambient lighting conditions so that objects appear to have the same colour under various lighting conditions.
 Therefore people at the same location would generally perceive scenes in the same way.
 However since capture devices such as cameras cannot self-adapt, the captured objects will be perceived with different colour in different lighting conditions.
 In telepresence systems people are at disparate locations with different lighting conditions.
 Therefore a local scene would be perceived to be a different colour by people at the remote end to the local people.

 Capture devices such as cameras can perform "colour correction", such as "white balancing" on the captured images so that the colour more closely correlates to what a person sees.
 In transforming the image colour the device must estimate the ambient light (illuminant) and its colour characteristics for "colour correction" in order to scale the image colours correctly.
-The "illuminant", "colour rendering index" and "colour temperature" are local environmental parameters that may be utilised for white balancing colour enhancement.
+The "illuminant", "colour rendering index" and "colour temperature" are local colour and lighting parameters that may be utilised for white balancing colour enhancement.

 When an image is transmitted to the remote end and displayed it will in many cases be under a different ambient light.
 As discussed above, if the colours of the image and luminance of the image are perceived by the remote participants as being different to the local conditions then the "being there" experience is diminished.
-In order to maximize the "being there" experience the display equipment may transform the colours of the image to take into account the local ambient light (illuminant) and colour characteristics such as white point and chromaticity of the received image.
-The colour characteristics of the received image may be based on pre-agreed profile (i.e. the support of [ITU-R BT.709 which includes a D65 illuminant) or through in-band signalling such as the VUI parameters in [ITU-T H.264].
+In order to maximize the "being there" experience the display equipment may transform the the received images to ensure consistency with the local colour and lighting parameters (as if it were captured in the local site).
+The colour and lighting parameters of the remote site may be based on pre-agreed profile (i.e. the support of [ITU-R BT.709 which includes a D65 illuminant) or through in-band signalling such as the VUI parameters in [ITU-T H.264].
 The "Video colour gamut" parameter (clause 7.1.2.1) provides a means for the communication of this information.
-After obtaining the environmental parameters of the received image and the ambient light, the renderer can estimate a transform function based on them, and then may perform image correction to achieve a better "being there" experience.
+After obtaining the colour and lightning parameters of the remote site and the ambient light, the renderer can estimate a transform function based on them, and then may perform image correction to achieve a better "being there" experience.
 The correction function can be a white balance transform, a gamma correction, tone mapping, a colour matrix or a colour space lookup table.

 Acoustic Parameters